This post may contain affiliate links which won’t change your price but will share some commission.

 - 4 tablespoons melted butter or coconut oil

 - Chocolate Sauce optional

-In the morning, stir the batter and heat a bit of ghee in your crepe pan over medium heat.
+- In the morning, stir the batter and heat a bit of ghee or oil in your crepe pan over medium heat.
 Pour enough batter into the pan to make a thin crepe, swirling the pan around to cover evenly.
 When the bottom is beginning to brown (after about 2 minutes), carefully flip the crepe and cook the other side for about 10 seconds.
 If it’s difficult to flip, you may need to cook it a little longer.
 Once both sides are lightly browned, carefully remove the crepe from the pan and continue with the rest of the batter.